PritK99/data-structures-and-algorithms/5_Trees/README.md

 ```|(Height of left subtree) - (Height of right subtree)| <= 1```

-## CoC notes
+## Other Notes

-* Always some sort of traversal
+* Solving tree always involves some sort of traversal with something in Pre or Post section
-* Inverting a binary tree
 * Always mention in comments your base case and rec case
-* Lowest common ancestor
 * In trees, you cant have a parent pointer as such.
 But then you can make use of recursion, you can return it and treat that as a parent link.
-This time I am making use of unwinding part
-* For tree, call left, call right, return, get their results and club them up in parent
+Essentially the recursion is the link between children and parent.
+For tree, call left, call right, return, get their results and club them up in parent